Chymyst/curryhoward/README.md

 ```

-Case objects are treated as named versions of the `Unit` type.
+Case objects (and case classes with zero-argument constructors) are treated as named versions of the `Unit` type.

-## Alternative syntax
+## Supported syntax in depth

 There are three ways in which code can be generated based on a given type: